 - Data security classification levels 0-3 are defined on the IT Policy Department’s website.

-Notify SCM if there is any sensitive data being shared with the supplier (personal identifiable information, student data subject to FERPA, HIPAA, research health information, confidential IP or other information) and list applicable regulations that pertain to privacy and security.
+Notify SCM if there is any sensitive data being shared with the supplier (personal identifiable information, student data subject to FERPA, GDPR, HIPAA, research health information, confidential IP or other information) and list applicable regulations that pertain to privacy and security.
 For example, if sharing personally identifiable information about students with a supplier, notify SCM that FERPA language must be included in the agreement.

 Will a supplier have access to Protected Health Information (PHI)?
 Such suppliers act as Business Associates and UC must include its Business Associate Agreement within the contract to comply with HIPAA regulations: Appendix - HIPAA Business Associate.

 Saas is a software licensing and delivery model in which software is licensed on a subscription basis and is made available to the customer over the Internet or it can be centrally hosted.

 - What UC data is involved and what is the data classification level?

 - Protected Information

 - Will the supplier or 3rd Party have access to UC systems, create, store, manage, use or transmit protected information?
 If yes, how many records will be involved?